 Many local families compete for the title of the best Soparnik.
 This competition gives any visitor a chance to taste a real homemade Soparnik.
 If you are anywhere around at the end of July, make sure you make it to Dugi Rat to try this traditional Dalmatian dish.

 I don't really know the origins of stuffed peppers recipe (punjene paprike in Croatian), but this dish is extremely popular in Croatia during the summer.
 Bell peppers are basically stuffed with minced meat, rice, and spices, and cooked with tomato sauce.

-Typical dish from eastern Croatian region of Slavonija, cobanac is a spicy meat stew.
-This stew is cooked long time, but always on a strong fire and it often contains different meats: pork, baby beef, lamb, and pork hind feet.
-We're not much into meat, and as Vera's from Dalmatia, we don't really eat cobanac at home, but it's a great dish for everybody who likes meat.
+A typical dish from eastern Croatian region of Slavonija, cobanac is a spicy meat stew.
+This stew is cooked a long time, but always on a strong fire and it often contains different meats: pork, baby beef, lamb, and pork hind feet.
+We're not much into the meat, and as Vera's from Dalmatia, we don't really eat cobanac at home, but it's a great dish for everybody who likes meat.

 Croatians eat lots of grilled sardines, and mackerels, fried sand smelt, marinated or salted anchovies and sardines, tuna steaks (especially sliced steak), and sardines in savor.
 When in Croatia make sure to indulge in these taste oily fish dishes.

 Roasted turkey with mlinci pasta

 Purica s mlincima is a typical dish from the northern Croatian region of Zagorje, and from the capital, Zagreb.